SKS wave

 An SKS wave is a type of seismic wave, with the three letters denoting the type of wave-motion through the mantle and outer core.
-The first S indicates that the wave travels as a shear or s-wave through the mantle, the K shows that the wave travels as a compressional or p-wave through the outer core, and the final S indicates an s-wave, returning through the mantle.
-As shear waves cannot be transmitted through the liquid Outer core, some of the s-wave energy is converted to p-wave energy as the wave hits the Core–mantle boundary.
-When the wave hits the core-mantle boundary as it leaves the core, some energy is converted back to shear energy before the wave travels through the mantle.
-SKS waves can be observed by seismometers roughly 60-141° from an earthquake according to the Preliminary reference Earth model.
+The first S indicates that the wave travels as a shear or S wave through the mantle, the K shows that the wave travels as a compressional or P wave through the outer core, and the final S indicates an S wave, returning through the mantle.
+As shear waves cannot be transmitted through the liquid Outer core, some of the S wave energy is converted to P wave energy as the wave hits the core–mantle boundary.
+When the wave again hits the core-mantle boundary as it leaves the core, some energy is converted back to shear energy before the wave travels through the mantle.
+SKS waves can be observed by seismometers roughly 60-141° from an earthquake according to the preliminary reference Earth model.